 Deb Habib and Ricky Baruc

-Deb Habib and Ricky Baruc purchased 30 acres of land protected by a Mount Grace CR in 1996 and established Seeds of Solidarity Farm which teaches practical methods for organic farming and renewable energy generation to people of all ages.
+Deb Habib and Ricky Baruc purchased 30 acres of land protected by a Mount Grace CR in 1996 and established Seeds of Solidarity Farm and Education Center, which teaches practical methods for organic farming and renewable energy generation to people of all ages.